tarantool/doc/doc/book/box/data_model.rst

 :ref:`collation <index-collation>`.
 So, usually, string sorting and comparison are done byte-by-byte, without any special collation rules applied.
-(Example: numbers are ordered by their point on the number line, so 2345 is greater than 500; meanwhile, strings are ordered by the encoding of the first byte, then the encoding of the second byte, and so on, so ``'2345'`` is less than ``'500'``.)
+For example, numbers are ordered by their point on the number line, so 2345 is greater than 500; meanwhile, strings are ordered by the encoding of the first byte, then the encoding of the second byte, and so on, so ``'2345'`` is less than ``'500'``.
 Example: ``'A, B, C'``.

 .. _index-box_bin: